What is a dislocated shoulder?

 - Seizures and electric shocks, which can cause muscle contractions that pull the arm out of place

-Who gets a dislocated shoulder?
+Who is at risk for a dislocated shoulder?

 What are the symptoms of a dislocated shoulder?

-The symptoms of a dislocated shoulder include
+The symptoms of a dislocated shoulder include:

 - Severe shoulder pain